What you need to know about stroke

 • Control bowel or bladder or other bodily functions

-There is another sub-type, a transient ischemic attack (TIA), often referred to as a “mini-stroke,” which occurs when blood flow to the brain is temporarily interrupted.
-Symptoms can last from a few minutes to a few hours and don’t usually cause permanent damage.
+Then there is a transient ischemic attack (TIA), which occurs when blood flow to the brain is temporarily interrupted.
+Symptoms can last from a few minutes to a few hours, but there is no permanent damage or evidence of brain tissue death on imaging.

-While a TIA may seem like a less dangerous type of stroke, it should really be called a “warning stroke” because after a TIA, you’re at greater risk of having an actual stroke, especially if you have other risk factors.
+A TIA is often called a “warning stroke” because after having one, you’re at greater risk of having an actual stroke, especially if you have other risk factors.
 That’s why it’s critical to be evaluated as soon as possible, ideally within an hour of symptoms starting, since you can’t be sure if it’s a TIA or full stroke.
 A TIA may give you and your healthcare provider (HCP) time to help prevent a full-on stroke.

 Recognize the signs of a stroke and remember to B.E.
 F.A.S.T.